Clock synchronization: Clock-sampling mutual network synchronization

 Clock-sampling mutual network synchronization (CS-MNS) is suitable for distributed and mobile applications.
-It has been shown to be scalable over mesh networks that include indirectly-linked non-adjacent nodes, and is compatible with IEEE 802.11 and similar standards.
-It can be accurate to the order of few microseconds, but requires direct physical wireless connectivity with negligible link delay (less than 1 microsecond) on links between adjacent nodes, limiting the distance between neighboring nodes to a few hundred meters.
+It has been shown to be scalable over mesh networks that include indirectly-linked non-adjacent nodes and is compatible with IEEE 802.11 and similar standards.
+It can be accurate to the order of a few microseconds but requires direct physical wireless connectivity with negligible link delay (less than 1 microsecond) on links between adjacent nodes, limiting the distance between neighboring nodes to a few hundred meters.

 Cristian's algorithm

 Cristian's algorithm relies on the existence of a time server.
 The time server maintains its clock by using a radio clock or other accurate time source, then all other computers in the system stay synchronized with it.
 A time client will maintain its clock by making a procedure call to the time server.
 Variations of this algorithm make more precise time calculations by factoring in network radio propagation time.